-The principles of Behavioral Economics define three key drivers of channel sales effectiveness: Goal-Setting, Emotional Engagement and Focus.
+The principles of Behavioral Economics Goal-Setting, Emotional Engagement and Focus.

 3 Focus is key for both short-and long-term success.
 After working with your channel partners to set goals and help their sales representatives become engaged with achieving those goals, maintaining focus is vital.
 Imagine a day in the life of your distributor or dealer sales person and all of the distractions that come at them every hour.
 Creating focus is about building touch-points into your initiatives that make you a priority with those reps: sharing progress-to-goal, teaching them in bite-sized chunks, offering them opportunities to be rewarded and providing ways to drive focus.